JackPikatea/pikatea-macropad-deej-firmware/README.md

 # pikatea-macropad-deej-firmware
-deef firmware sketches for Pikatea Macropad for GB1, GB2 and GB3
+deej firmware sketches for Pikatea Macropad for GB1, GB2 and GB3

 TODO
 * Bring all the documentation here